pilotier/anello_user_tool/README.md

             - sudo apt install matplotlib
             - sudo apt install numpy

+This project is licensed under the MIT License.

 License information for maps feature: the user can select OpenStreetMap or Stamen in the dropdown in maps tab of monitor window.

-with "osm" selected: Map images from OpenStreetMap under ODbL (openstreetmap.org/copyright)", with "stamen-terrain" selected: Map tiles by Stamen Design (stamen.com) under CC BY 3.0 (creativecommons.org/licenses/by/3.0).
+With "osm" selected: Map images from OpenStreetMap under ODbL (openstreetmap.org/copyright)", With "stamen-terrain" selected: Map tiles by Stamen Design (stamen.com) under CC BY 3.0 (creativecommons.org/licenses/by/3.0).
 Data by OpenStreetMap under ODbL (openstreetmap.org/copyright)